goldfrank/erdo/README.md

 *Howard and Abbas, _Foundations of Decision Analysis_, Figure 9.3 on page 179

+## Known Issues

+Right now, graphing and adding tests are both based on node names, which are strings.
+Node names cannot be duplicated or graphing will fail.
+I intend to update these functions to use memory addresses rather than strings.

 ## Goals

 My goals for this were to make a way to layout decision trees with concise and human-readable code, and generate human-readable graphic output.
 This is basically working, but probably fails in some cases.
 Please tell me if you find a failure case!